engaudy/engaudy/README.md

   techCommunities: {
                         community: "Under Test"
                       },
- challenge: "I've doing some researcing about machine learning and artificial intelligence.
+ challenge: "I've been doing some research about machine learning and artificial intelligence.
 Focus on it!"
 }
 ```